anvilpowered/datasync/README.md

 ### Look no further

-_MSDataSync_ is an advanced player data backup plugin that let's you store, manage, edit and rollback player data!
+_MSDataSync_ is an advanced player data backup plugin that lets you store, manage, edit and rollback player data!

 (Compatible with forge and vanilla)